uclaml/DNDM/README.md

 ### Training
 In this subsection, we introduce training a discrete diffusion model and a continuous **DNDM-C** model.
-If you want to try the continuous **DNDM-C** (with or without top-k) sampling, a  continuous **DNDM-C** model will generally give a better result.
+If you want to try the continuous **DNDM-C** (with or without top-k) sampling, The results of training with **DNDM-C** model can be found in G.2 of our supplementary material.
 To train the continuous **DNDM-C** model from scratch,  the argument "--continuous" and "--continuous-sample" is needed.
 If you want a discrete diffusion model, the arguments "--continuous" and "--continuous-sample" need to be removed.

 Basic usages for training the continuous **DNDM-C** model: we first get into the `fairseq` folder and then run the following commands:
 ```bash